OWASP/www-project-threat-and-safeguard-matrix/index.md

 ![TaSM in Risk Committees](assets/images/TaSMRiskCommittee.png)

 # Using the TaSM to Safeguard against AI Related Threats
 Don't forget to use the TaSM against emerging threats such as Artificial Intelligence (AI).
 It's a great way to show what an effective strategy might look like for cutting edge threats.
-This is extremely helpful when you might need to forecast funding a next generation program to stop emerging threats.
+This is extremely helpful when you might need to forecast the breadth of solutions needed to create an effecitve program to stop emerging threats in AI.

 For example: Let's say there are 7 material threats that your company is worried about regarding the use of Generative AI and Large Language Models (LLMs):
 1. **Sensitive Data Leaks**: Employees upload sensitive information or intellectual property to unauthorized external LLMs.